purduehackers/ph-wiki-posts/README.md

-This is a repository were we
+This is a repository were we put all our post in.
+However the actual data are stored on our MongoDB hosted on MongoDB Atlas.